 Running along the Rails

 In the 1880s Judge Thomas Burke, Daniel Gilman and other investors were determined to put through their own railroad since Seattle had not been able to attract national rail lines.
-When it began running in 1887, the Seattle, Lake Shore & Eastern Railroad travelled straight eastward from Fremont toward Lake Washington.
-The Jacob Keith property at NE 55th Street and 40th Ave NE was on level ground, a good place for the rail line to gradually turn and head northward along Lake Washington.
+When it began running in 1887, the Seattle, Lake Shore & Eastern Railroad travelled north from downtown to Fremont, then eastward from Fremont toward Lake Washington.
+Passing what is now Laurelhurst, the train had to gradually turn northward as it approached Lake Washington.
+The Jacob Keith property at NE 55th Street and 40th Ave NE was on level ground, a good place for the rail line to gradually turn and head northward alongside the shore of Lake Washington.
 (See McKee’s Map of 1894 at the end of this article.)

 Jacob and Lucinda Keith did not stay to see the SLS&E Railroad start running in 1887.
 That year the Keiths, along with daughters Iva and Myrtle, went to Maple Valley in south King County and took out a homestead claim for 160 acres of land.
 Even though the Keiths were no longer living on their Seattle property by 1887, the SLS&E Railroad set up “Keith Station,” forever afterward designated as such on maps.